-- Sand the wood to remove any inconsistencies off the surface.
+- Sand the wood to remove any inconsistencies from the surface.

 - Spray two or three coats of nitro paint on your guitar.

-- Wait some hours until these layers are crisp dry.
+- Wait some hours until these layers are crisp and dry.

 - Take sandpaper, wet it, and rub it on the surface of your guitar to give it a finished look.